174: No Such Thing As A Manta Ray

 Okay, it is time for our final fact of the show, and that is Trasinski.

-My fact is that the former mayor of Bogota once hired 420 mime artists to make fun of traffic violators because he believed Colombians fear ridicule more than they fear punishment.
+My fact is the former mayor of Bogota once hired 420 mime artists to make fun of traffic violators because he believed Colombians fear ridicule more than they fear punishment.

 I bet you do.
 Yeah.

 It's perfect, isn't it?
-You think next, he's going to get Antanus's.
+You think next he's going to get Antanus's.

 It's not his name.